osxmidi/LinVst-X/README.md

 # LinVst-X

-LinVst-X adds support for Windows vst's to be used in Linux vst capable DAW's.
+LinVst-X adds support for Windows vst plugins to be used in Linux vst capable DAW's.

 LinVst-X runs vst plugins in a single Wine process so plugins that communicate with each other or plugins that can use shared samples between instances will be able to communicate with their other instances.